ThirDecade2020/GitPaid/README.md

 cd frontend
 npm run dev    # Starts the Next.js dev server on port 3000
 ```

+### Database Schema

+The application uses Prisma with the following main models:

+- **User**: Stores GitHub user information and authentication tokens
+- **Bounty**: Tracks bounties, their status, and associated GitHub issues
+- **RepositoryWebhook**: Stores per-repository webhook configurations with unique secrets

+The RepositoryWebhook model is crucial for security and proper webhook management, allowing each repository to have its own webhook endpoint with a unique secret.

 Ensure the backend (http://localhost:5000) and frontend (http://localhost:3000) are running.
 The frontend is configured to call the backend API via `NEXT_PUBLIC_API_BASE`.